-***The collage can be in any electronic format, including PowerPoint, Word Document, Publisher, Youtube video, etc. As long as it can be uploaded or have a link available to view the collage, all creative endeavors are encouraged.
+- The collage can be created in any electronic format (PowerPoint, Word Document, Publisher, etc.) but must be uploaded to this application as a PDF.
+All creative endeavors are encouraged.

 |2010-2011||Edda M. Santos|